 For many SaaS companies (especially start-ups), getting every detail across to the team can feel daunting while meeting deadlines.
 To be successful, SaaS companies must foster knowledgeable staff to build their brand and sell their offering.

 If you deliver product knowledge training to your team, you can increase business growth.
-Providing contextually relevant SaaS product knowledge training to your team also reduces friction and churn with your customers.
+Providing contextually relevant SaaS product knowledge training using a product roadmap also reduces friction and churn with your customers.

 Why product knowledge training is important